 Hyaluronic acid – optional, but if you like a more hydrated, plumped skin, use one!
 It holds 1000 times its weight in water.
 If you’re using an oil and/or a hyaluronic acid you may skip moisturizer, especially if your sunscreen has it built in.

 For evening, I alternate products since I want all of the benefits, and some products don’t combine well.
 This allows for me to do some shallow microneedling (.25-.30 depth- Gin Amber micro needling rollers are amazing) while being able to use retinol at night on opposite nights.
 There are two night routines: Monday/Wednesday/Friday, and Tuesday/Thursday/Saturday.
 Feel free to use one, or both!

 SELF CARE SUNDAY

 This is what I do weekly, and Sunday is a great day to do it!
-Here is where I incorporate my deeper chemical exfoliation at night.
+It is where I incorporate my deeper chemical exfoliation at night.
 I like to use only soothing and non treatment types of products after my peel, to aid in recovery.

 And that is my routine you guys!
 Feel free to pin, and make sure you get over to my other post, where I break down some of the ordinary products I have tried.
 You can incorporate them all into this routine.
-Thank you for stopping by, and be sure to subscribe so you never miss a post!